 - Reading enjoyment, and the percentage of children who say reading books for fun is extremely or very important, drops sharply after age 8.

-The results of a May 2015 survey of school principals and site coordinators clearly demonstrate the impact of the program, including:
+The results of a May 2017 survey of school principals and site coordinators clearly demonstrate the impact of the program:

-85% believe the program is a very important literacy tool for the school; 83% believe the program has increased parent involvement in their child's literacy development;
+89% believe the program has increased parent involvement in their child's literacy development; and